akorn/tpmt/README.md

    * Tracking these allows us to track what passwords we may no longer be able to access.
  * Keys live forever.
 It doesn't make sense to ever remove a public key, even after it's been revoked (since the old version could always be pulled out of the RCS).
  * Storing a password means creating a new subdir for it, encrypting the password using the current EC key of the adding user and storing the encrypted version in the subdir.
+  * Stored passwords must be salted before encryption too, otherwise an attacker with no knowledge of any pubkey would be able to determine if two stored passwords are identical.
  * Granting access to a password involves decrypting the password with our secret key, then re-encrypting it with the current pubkey of the other user.
   * Since passwords are short and EC is efficient, there is little point in adding another layer of encryption, with a symmetric cipher, as is commonly done with RSA.
  * It'll be possible to have a "global master" account that has access to all passwords, but this isn't going to be enforced.